Financial-Times/ft-origami/docs/developer-guide/cuts-the-mustard.md

 ### 3. Asynchronously load any JavaScript

-And finally, load the any JavaScript the page needs only if our cuts the mustard test has passed.
+And finally, load any JavaScript the page needs only if our cuts the mustard test has passed.
 We do this asynchronously to make sure it doesn't block rendering.

 	<script>
 	  (function(src) {